COF

 Valuation Analysis: Is COF Overvalued?

-Given the company's positive net income, the primary valuation metric selected is the Price-to-Earnings (PE) ratio.
-The trailing PE ratio is elevated at 53.42x, while the forward PE is a much lower 8.44x; this massive gap implies the market expects a dramatic recovery in earnings over the next twelve months, likely pricing in the full integration benefits of the Discover acquisition and a normalization of credit costs.
-Compared to sector averages (data not provided in the valuation field), a direct peer comparison is not possible; however, a forward PE of 8.4x would generally be considered inexpensive for a financial services company if those earnings estimates are achievable, suggesting the market may be pricing in significant skepticism.
-Historically, the stock's own valuation has fluctuated widely; the current trailing PE of 53.42x is near the top of its recent historical range, which saw a low of -6.29x in Q2 2025 and a high of 22.41x in mid-2024, indicating the market is currently valuing it at a peak multiple based on depressed trailing earnings, which sets a high bar for future performance.
+Given the company's positive net income, the primary valuation metric is the Price-to-Earnings (PE) ratio.
+The trailing PE is elevated at 53.42x, while the forward PE is a much lower 7.74x; this massive gap implies the market expects a substantial recovery in earnings over the next year, likely pricing in the anticipated synergies from the Discover integration.
+Compared to sector averages, the stock trades at a premium on a Price-to-Sales basis (PS ratio of 1.89) but the forward PE of 7.7x suggests a discount relative to historical banking multiples, contingent on earnings normalization.
+Historically, the stock's own trailing PE has fluctuated wildly, from a high of 53.42x currently to deeply negative figures during loss-making quarters; the current level is near the top of its observable historical band, indicating the market is assigning a high multiple to depressed earnings, which carries significant risk if the expected profit rebound is delayed or falls short.

 PE